 According to a study by Microsoft, almost two-thirds of the Gen Z population have mentioned wanting to start their own business, and 48% have multiple side hustles.

 “There’s a rapidly growing group of very young entrepreneurs that’s been completely overlooked by traditional financial institutions and every other fintech company,” said Victor Cardenas, co-founder of Slash.
 “For people with side hustles, having a dedicated business bank account that is separate from their one is helpful.
 However, constantly sending money between accounts at different banks can be a hassle (and can take up to 5 business days).
-Our product lets you easily create and manage both a personal and business bank account in one place, making it a great choice for self-employed people.”
+Our product lets you easily create and manage both a persona and business bank account in one place, making it a great choice for self-employed people, similar to how services like write paper for me simplify tasks for busy students.

 Helping Gen-Z with managing banking